lioux/CrossBreederLite/README.md

 More streamline script

-[Disabled] DynBS, dynamic power savings - A tool that allows you to save more than 30% battery charge your Android-device.(For over 4 core device) (Maybe cause Lag)
+[Add-on] DynBS, dynamic power savings - A tool that allows you to save more than 30% battery charge your Android-device.(For over 4 core device) (Maybe cause Lag)

 ## Notes